tinystacks/mkdocs/docs/create-stack.md

 ![TinyStacks - Enter a project name](img/tinystacks-create-7.png)

-## Customize your deployment
+## Choosing serverless or container deployment

 You have one more step to go and then you're ready to launch your stack!
-After clicking **Deploy**, you'll see the screen below, which enables you to fine-tune multiple settings for the first stage of your stack.
+After clicking **Deploy**, you'll see the screen below.
+Here, you need to select whether to launch your application using either serverless or container architecture.

 ![TinyStacks - configure stack](img/tinystacks-create-8.png)

+To keep costs low for this initial walkthrough, select **Serverless**.
+(For more information on which architecture to choose for production applications, see [Architecture](architecture.md) and [Serverless](serverless.md).)

+## Further customizing your deployment

 This screen visualizes all of the AWS resources that TinyStacks will use or create on your behalf.
 These components and what they contribute to your stack are discussed in detail [in our architectural guide](architecture.md).
 Briefly, they include: